himanchops/Sort-Command/README.txt

 usage: ./project [OPTION]...
 [FILE]...
    or: ./project [OPTION]... --files0-from=F
 Write sorted concatenation of all FILE(s) to standard output.
-With no file, or when FILE is -, read standard output.
+With no file, or when FILE is -, read standard input.

 Ordering Options:
      -b, ignore leading blanks	Ignore leading blanks